su-sanna/IT1025Spring2022SusannaPopyk/README.md

 -Operating system software is the parent of almost all programs.
 It is the initial program that gets inputted into a pc, which holds and controls many other different sub-programs and applications, as well as, control major functions and files.
 Some examples include Windows Operating systems, Apple Mac OS, Android, etc.

 #### ERP
+Mainly used for various sized business- from big corps to small businesses (nowadays).
+It is a tool that combines different files and data from various users into one compiled database.
+This is extremely helpful for organizations with their accounting matters- helps to keep and bring all profits made into one system.
+Example of an ERP would be SAP, Oracle, and Microsoft.
 #### Virtualization
 #### Python
 #### Graphic Modeling and Rendering